I am writing this post as it is something i am lucky enough to be able to and i want to share my thoughts.

 I now also teach all of these things – handstands, contortion, 3 different disciplines of gymnastics, yoga.

-To me all of these things have crossovers but in my life are infact very different.
-My yoga practice is not my contortion practice.
-My gymnastics past is not my contortion practice.
-And my contortion general practice is not my contortion performance practice.
-My gymnastics classes are not my contortion classes, my contortion classes are far different to my yoga classes.
+To me all of these things have crossovers but in my life they are infact very different.
+The context in which I practice or have practiced each thing has differences.
+The main similarity is the joy they all have brought to my life.
+My yoga practice is not my contortion or handstand practice.
+My gymnastics past is not my handstand or contortion practice.
+My gymnastics classes are not my contortion classes.
 Everything is similar, but nothing is the same or lumped into the same category.

 My handstand and contortion practice/performances are about me achieving two things, the first is a lot of depth, mainly in oversplits and backbends, the second is in being creative and movement skills in, in the entries/exits, and in-between skills.
 My performances come from a creative place in my heart that extends to include costuming, choreography, creativity, as well as one heck of a lot of admin – the really boring bits no-one sees but me that enable me to work professionally.
 My handbalance and contortion practice is often done alone, is often recorded so i give myself my own feedback.
 My practice is still pretty personal, and i always have a long way to develop with it, but my actual performances I put myself centre stage for the world to see, and hopefully enjoy watching as much as i do doing it.

-More often than I would like then i hear people say about me that i can do this or that in yoga because i was a gymnast, or because i am a contortionist.
+More often than I would like then i hear people say about me that i can do this or that in yoga because i was a gymnast, or because i am a handbalancer/contortionist.
 But to me I am just Sally and I have worked exceptionally hard for every little thing that I can do today.
 I was not born in a handstand, I worked for it.
 We all start as beginners.
 Those transferable skills have often been originally learnt through hours and hours of practice.
-The skills I can do are not inaccessible to many people, just means you also need to put those hours in, the route may differ but for example that one arm handstand is just as possible for you to achieve as it was for me, i also started from thousands of training sessions away from it.
+The skills I can do are not inaccessible to many people, it just means you also need to put those hours in, the route may differ but for example that one arm handstand is just as possible for you to achieve as it was for me, i also started from many many training sessions away from it where it was a distant dream.